PiriAykut/px-core/README.md

 ## description
 >px-core is a suite of tools that includes a feature.<br/>
 ><br/>
->core.js simplifies your ajax operations and is short-lived.
+>core.js simplifies your ajax operations and is short.
 You can use it with core.run.<br/>
 ><br/>
 >core.utilities simplifies many javascript operations as a single use. core.u.
 You can use it with (methods).<br/>
 ><br/>